Effective Psychotherapists

 • Distracting from the topic at hand

-1. Displaying nonverbal involvement
+1. A therapist who displays nonverbal involvement

-Non-verbal cues may demonstrate involvement and interest in a speaker's message.
+Nonverbal cues may demonstrate involvement and interest in a speaker's message.
 In psychotherapy and other situations, this may take the form of regular eye contact, head nods, or open body language.

 2. Refraining from judgment and paraphrasing

-Many of the twelve characteristics from above relate to passing judgment or giving an opinion.
+Many of the 12 characteristics from above relate to passing judgment or giving an opinion.
 A therapist who is arguing, moralizing, disagreeing, or shaming may not be creating a safe, neutral space where the individual can openly express how they feel.

 Noticing these behaviors in a therapist may show that you're not being listened to or that they're listening only with the intent to judge—neither of which are generally productive dynamics for a talk therapy relationship.

 Therapists are often trained to avoid judgment and not to connect their clients' thoughts with their own opinions or experiences.
 Instead, they might learn to rephrase what a client says to show they're taking it in.
-It may sound like, "what I'm hearing you say is…" or "I understand how that situation could make you feel…" for example.
+It may sound like, "what I'm hearing you say is…" or "I understand how that situation could make you believe…" for example.

 3. Asking questions